sagar-aryal/REACT21K-JAVASCRIPT/Margit/Lecture3/Gasoline Price/README.md

 ## TASK

 Make a program that asks the price of the gasoline and amount of money from the user.
-The program calculates how much gasoline the user gets with the money.
+The program calculates amount of gasoline the user gets with the money.
 The result is displayed to screen.

 ## Technology